Olivebanzon/Olivebanzon/README.md

 ## About me:

-Hi there 🖐🏻 , I’m currently working as a **Security Operations Centre Analyst Tier 1**.
-With 1.5 years of experience as an Information Risk Management Analyst, I have developed expertise in enhancing security awareness and implementing robust security measures.
+Hi there 🖐🏻 **I'm Olive!**

+I'm a **Cybersecurity Analyst** currently working as a **Security Operations Centre Analyst**, with 3+ years of combined experience in Security Operations and Information Risk Management.

+My current work involves monitoring and triaging security alerts, investigating suspicious activities, analyzing logs and indicators of compromise (IOCs), and supporting incident response.
+I enjoy investigating security events, understanding what happened, identifying potential threats, and determining the appropriate response.

+Before moving into SOC operations, I worked as an **Information Risk Management Analyst**, where I gained experience in security risk assessments, control reviews, firewall-related security requests, network security, and compliance.

 ## Skills
 - **Cybersecurity**: Threat analysis, vulnerability assessment, risk management.